tensorpack/tensorpack/examples/GAN/README.md

 + [Wasserstein GAN](https://arxiv.org/abs/1701.07875)

-Please see the __docstring__ in each script for detailed usage.
+Please see the __docstring__ in each script for detailed usage and pretrained models.

 ## DCGAN-CelebA.py

 Reproduce DCGAN following the setup in [dcgan.torch](https://github.com/soumith/dcgan.torch).

-Play with the [pretrained model](https://drive.google.com/drive/folders/0B9IPQTvr2BBkLUF2M0RXU1NYSkE?usp=sharing) on CelebA face dataset:

 + Generated samples